dmzstar/play-scala-ebean.g8/README.md

-# play-scala-seed.g8
+# play-scala-ebean-seed.g8

-Giter8 template for generating a Play project seed in Scala.
+Giter8 template for generating a Play project seed in Scala with Ebean.

 This project is intended for people who know how to use Play and want to get started right away.